Court-Pencil/Game-Trivia/README.md

 ## User Stories

-- As a user, I want my knowledge of video games to be challenged so i can test my skills and learn new facts.
+- As a user, I want my knowledge of video games to be challenged so I can test my skills and learn new facts.
-- As a user, I want to receive immediate feedback on my quiz answers so i can see if i answered correcty and improve if im incorrect.
+- As a user, I want to receive immediate feedback on my quiz answers so I can see if I answered correctly and improve if I'm incorrect.
-- As a user, I want navigation to be intuitive and straightforward so i can move through the quiz without confusion.
+- As a user, I want navigation to be intuitive and straightforward so I can move through the quiz without confusion.
 - As a user, I want a visually appealing interface that enhances the overall experience so the quiz experience is engaging and enjoyable.
-- As a user, I want the scoring system to be transparent and understandable so i understand my preformance through the quiz.
+- As a user, I want the scoring system to be transparent and understandable so I understand my performance through the quiz.
-- As a user, I want to access the quiz on any device, including mobile phones and tablets so i can play anywhere, anytime.
+- As a user, I want to access the quiz on any device, including mobile phones and tablets so I can play anywhere, anytime.

 ## Website Goals and Objectives

 - Provide an entertaining and engaging quiz experience for users.
 - Include a variety of video game topics to appeal to a wide audience.
 - Offer immediate feedback to enhance learning and enjoyment.
-- Increase user interaction by allowing quizzes to be replayed and scores tracked.
+- Increase user interaction by allowing quizzes to be replayed and scores to be tracked.
 - Maintain high performance and responsiveness across all devices.
 - Encourage repeat visits by providing motivational messages and smooth quiz flow.